Black Lives Matter

 - White 1 to 7.17

-Put another way, our students are 18.1% white while our faculty are 56.6% white (CFA Equity Report 2020).
-Because of this hiring, retention, and promotion reality, white allyship is a critical part of SFSU’s Pedagogies of Inclusive Excellence.
+Put another way, our students are 18.1% white, while our faculty are 56.6% white (CFA Equity Report 2020).
+Because of this hiring, retention, and promotion reality, white allyship is a critical part of SF State’s Pedagogies of Inclusive Excellence.

-While there remain inequities in graduation rates for Black students (4 year graduation rates for the 2015 cohort are 14.1% for Black students and 31.3% for white students), we must push to develop our individual and collective strategies, tools, and supports towards a social justice liberation education (CSU Dashboard: Graduation and Continuation Rates).
-Each unit of this university must ask itself, “What can we do today to support the education and graduation of Black students?”
+While there remain inequities in graduation rates for Black students (4-year graduation rates for the 2015 cohort are 14.1% for Black students and 31.3% for white students), we must push to develop our individual and collective strategies, tools and supports toward a social justice liberation education (CSU Dashboard: Graduation and Continuation Rates).
+Each unit of this University must ask itself, “What can we do today to support the education and graduation of Black students?”

 The Center for Equity and Excellence in Teaching and Learning